 A team of researchers at Wake Forest University conducted the study.
 The team said that unless the child needs protection from a parent who is abusive, either emotionally or physically, the child should have a relationship with both parents as much as possible.
 The team also found that more than 80 percent of the time courts award mothers custody of the children.

 Trends Still Support Mothers for Custody

 And so, the reason that this trend continues is that judges still feel that mothers are better able to shield their children from conflict.
-Specifically if conflict that is present between divorcing spouses.
+Specifically, if conflict is present between divorcing spouses.
 Not surprisingly, a lot of this conflict comes out during child custody battles.
-The research team also found that it’s hard judging conflict because some parents exaggerate issues simply to win custody.
+The research team also found that it’s hard to judge conflict because some parents exaggerate issues simply to win custody.